How Do I Know If My Siding Needs to Be Repaired?

 The Siding Is Mildewing

-Mildewing siding in green being cleaned
+green mildewed siding being cleaned

 Mildew on your siding is another sign of water damage.
 It’s important to repair or replace siding as needed as quickly as possible so the water damage doesn’t extend further.
 Water damage that occurs inside the house can be even more expensive to repair than if the siding is repaired quickly.